 Design Kit is a tool from IDEO.org for sharing and teaching human-centered design.
-It’s the updated version of the Human-Centered Design Toolkit (see below).
 The site features over 50 design methods, case studies, and videos about the key mindsets of human-centered design.

 Design Thinking for Educators